spraakbanken/mink-backend/docs/developers-guide.md

 ### Job Queue

 To prevent the processing server(s) from being overloaded by too many simultaneous jobs, the Mink backend uses a job queue system.
-When a user requests to process or install a corpus or lexicon, a job is added to the queue.
+When a user requests to process or install a resource, a job is added to the queue.
 The [queue manager](#queue-manager), which runs as a separate process, regularly checks whether there is available capacity — determined by the `MAX_WORKERS` configuration variable, which specifies how many jobs can run concurrently.
 If capacity is available, the next job in the queue is started.
 The queue manager communicates with the Mink API by calling the `/queue/advance` route.

 The job queue consists of a list of queued resource IDs.
-It is stored as plain text in the instance directory and is also cached using [Memcached](https://memcached.org/) for fast access.
+It is stored as plain text on disk in the instance directory and is also cached using [Memcached](https://memcached.org/) for fast access.

-Currently, the job queue is shared for both corpus and lexicon jobs.
+Currently, the job queue is shared for jobs of all resource types.

 ### Queue Manager